Tropical storm Elsa, 5th named storm, threatens Caribbean

-SAN JUAN, Puerto Rico (AP) — Officials in St. Vincent and the Grenadines warned people to prepare for possible evacuations as the tiny islands hit recently by massive volcanic eruptions prepare for potential flooding and landslides from Tropical Storm Elsa, which whirled toward the eastern Caribbean on Thursday.
+SAN JUAN, Puerto Rico (AP) — Officials in St. Vincent and the Grenadines warned people to plan for possible evacuations as the tiny islands hit recently by massive volcanic eruptions prepared for potential flooding and landslides from Tropical Storm Elsa, which whirled toward the eastern Caribbean on Thursday.

 [Click Here] for the interactive forecast cone.